jasonkuhrt/flo/functions/flo.md

   ~/projects/myproject_fix-456-bug-fix/      (worktree for fix/456-bug-fix)

 Running flo multiple times for the same branch is safe - it updates Claude context without recreating the worktree.

+# INTERACTIVE SELECTION

+When you run 'flo' with no arguments:
+  1. Fetches up to 100 open issues from GitHub
+  2. Shows interactive picker:
+       - Uses 'gum filter' (fuzzy search) for >10 issues
+       - Uses 'gum choose' (simple list) for ≤10 issues
+  3. Creates worktree for selected issue

+Requirements:
+  - gum: https://github.com/charmbracelet/gum (install with: brew install gum)
+  - gh CLI: https://cli.github.com (install with: brew install gh)

+Fallback: If gum or gh are not installed, shows help message instead.

 # ISSUE MODE